gabepublic/aws-cloudformation-templates/README.md

 ![Webpage](/images/ec2-website-port80-webpage.jpg)

-- Egress to the internet from the ec2 instance is also enabled this security group approach, but cannot be tested in this case (or using this particuar cloudformation template) because the ec2 instance is enabled for `ssh`.
+- As indicated above, egress to the internet from the ec2 instance is enabled, but it cannot be demonstarted in this setup because the ec2 instance is not enabled for `ssh`.
 The egress will be validated on the next template "EC2 with ingress on port 22".

 ### CLEANUP using aws cli